 Michael Crowe eventually wrote in a letter that he did not remember harming his sister in any way, but if he did he was sorry.
 This, the police took as a full confession to her murder.
 Joshua Treadway, subjected to the same treatment from police gave a false confession that implicated all three boys in a plan to murder Stephanie Crowe.

-In his writing Don McInnis takes you on a journey from the beginning of this case to its end 14 years later.
+In his writing, Don McInnis takes you on a journey from the beginning of this case to its end 14 years later.
 It is a factual and well-written detailed account of this complex case and one that showcases the true extent of what happened and the devastation caused to these three boys and their families.

 As the defense attorney for Aaron Hauser, McInnis had full access to the inner workings of this case.
-This is not second hand reporting.
+This is not second-hand reporting.
 This is not information collated from news reports.
-This is information from inside the case and it is an account that anyone with any curiosity about the criminal justice system, fairness and justice needs to read.
+This is information from inside the case and it is an account that anyone with any curiosity about the criminal justice system, fairness, and justice needs to read.

 The horrid truth behind the case is that justice has not been achieved for Stephanie Crowe.
-A young girl inside her own home who suffered what must have been a terrifying and painful death.
-Her family have been hit in two ways in this regard.
+A young girl inside her own home suffered what must have been a terrifying and painful death.
+Her family has been hit in two ways in this regard.
 No justice for the brutal murder of their daughter and the horrendous and unjust way their son was treated within the justice system.
 It is difficult to comprehend how much this family has been through.

 Donald E. McInnis is the author of She’s So Cold: Murder, Accusations and the System that Devastated a Family.
 He has very kindly given me some of his time to answer some questions about this case.
 Donald is a California criminal defense attorney, and he represented one of the three accused boys, Aaron Houser, in the Stephanie Crowe murder case.
 Over the span of his 40-year legal career, Mr. McInnis has worked alternately for the prosecution and for the defense, having served as a deputy district attorney for two California counties and as a deputy public defender for one California county during his early professional years.
 For more information, please visit https://donaldmcinnis.com.